 Author Archive for: mstansberry

 About Matt Stansberry

-Meanwhile lets just say that we are proud Matt Stansberry contributed a whooping 17 entries.
+But we are proud to say that Matt Stansberry contributed 17 entries already.

 Industry data from Uptime Institute and 451 Research evidence a rapid rate of cloud computing adoption for enterprise IT departments.
 Organizations weigh cloud benefits and risks, and also evaluate how cloud will impact their existing and future data center infrastructure investment.
 In this video, Uptime Institute COO Julian Kudritzki and Andrew Reichman, Research Director at […]